 With strategy:

-Start by identifying what you want to achieve.
-Your marketing strategy should directly support these goals.
+Start by identifying what it is that you want to achieve.
+Are you looking to make more sales?
+Perhaps you're looking to increase your brand awareness?
+Your marketing strategy should be tailored to support these goals.

 Examples: